chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 > Do you already have a valid work permit for Germany?

-I already have an Opportunity Card work permit, so I'm authorized to work in Germany.
-If I receive an employment contract, I would need to convert it into a regular work visa.
+Yes, I already have an Opportunity Card work permit, so I'm authorized to work in Germany.
+If I receive an employment contract, I would need to convert it into a regular work visa, that typically takes 4-6 weeks.
+I can start working immediately while the Blue Card application is processed.

 > When did you move to Germany?